Jojocaster/do-you-app/README.md

 ## Features
 - Live Status tracker, running automatically in the background
 - Displays the list of upcoming shows
-- Allows radio to be played in the background & controlled from the notification centre & the lockscreen
+- Allow radio to be played in the background & controlled from the notification centre & the lockscreen
-- Displays current show's Track IDs (Beta)
+- Display current show's Track IDs (Beta)
+- Send notifications when a show is live

 ## Screenshots
 <p align="center">